Nurse Calls Cops After Woman Seeks Help For Postpartum Depression. Right Call?

 "It had started to squeak," she says.
 "And so when I'm sitting there rocking the baby and it's squeaking, I would just get so angry at that stupid chair."

-She read online that this could be a symptom of post-partum depression — a condition that affects up to 1 in 7 women during or after pregnancy, according to the American Psychological Association.
+She read online that irritability could be a symptom of postpartum depression — a condition that affects up to 1 in 7 women during or after pregnancy, according to the American Psychological Association.
 In California, where Porten lives, those rates are even higher, spurring state lawmakers to introduce a package of bills to improve mental health screening and treatment for new moms.

 Porten hopes they help women avoid what she went through.